28 May. 2020

 The past year for us in the Keewatin-Patricia District School Board was a powerful reminder of what can be and what hard work and innovation can achieve, when we work together and think outside-of-the-box.
 I see our hard work and enthusiasm as absolute traits of us Northerners.
 I also want to take the opportunity to extend best wishes to all in the region for a successful year ahead, and specifically to the students, families and staff of the Kenora Catholic District School Board, Conseil scolaire de district catholique des Aurores boreales, and Northwest Catholic District School Board.
 May we work together in a spirit of cooperation that supports all students in the name of public education, and as always, put their needs first!

-Best Wishes for 2016-2017.
+Best wishes for 2017-2018.